9 Operational Resilience Strategy Exercises

 Well, it depends on the results of their gap and needs analysis.
 This analysis not only helps makes the case for a best-practice testing program, but it also points clients to the kinds of exercises that program should be deploying.

 What are the varieties of business resilience exercises clients could be undertaking?
-They include the following nine types:
+Not an exhaustive list of all possible business continuity exercise, they include the following:

 - Alert exercise.
 The purpose of an alert exercise is to test the organisation by alerting participants, with the aim of getting them to arrive at a designated place within a certain time.
 It can also be used to test an alert mechanism.
 This type of exercise is primarily applied to staff within your client’s own organisation, but it may also be applicable to other contexts.